JordanRL/Fermat/docs/getting-started/using-factories.md

 ###### Numbers::getDefaultCalcMode()

 This static method returns the current value of the protected parameter `Numbers::$defaultCalcMode`.
-By default, this value is set to `Selectable::CALC_MODE_PRECISION`, resulting in the arbitrary precision implementations being used for all math functions.
+By default, this value is set to `Selectable::CALC_MODE_PRECISION`, resulting in the arbitrary scale implementations being used for all math functions.

 !!! caution "For Internal Use"
     This function is meant to be called within the constructors of values that implement the `NumberInterface` and which use the provided arithmetic traits.
 It is likely to have limited utility outside of these situations.